-Thai Yoga Therapy (Nuad Boran) has many benefits, and it is much different than a massage.
-In fact, it is hard to compare to a massage as it is received fully clothed and consists of compression, assisted yoga stretching, rocking, and more.
-It is good for everybody, from the very young, to the very old, as well as those with chronic pain, stroke or aneurysm recovery, or cancer patients at any time in their treatment.
-Methods can be adapted for any injury or illness or surgery recovery.
+SomaVeda™ Thai Yoga Therapy (Nuad Boran) has many benefits, and it is much different than a massage.
+In fact, it is hard to compare to a massage as it is received fully clothed and consists of compression, assisted yoga-like stretches, rocking, and more.
+It is excellent for everybody, from the very young to the very old, as well as those with chronic pain, stroke or aneurysm recovery, or cancer patients at any time in their treatment.
+Methods can be adapted for any injury or illness or surgical recovery.

-Do I have to be already be flexible to do this?
+Do I already have to be flexible to do this?